Harika-SVL/Ansible/notes.md

 [ Optional: Disable password based authentication ]

-* Create a keypair using 'ssh-keygen' and copy the sshkey to the node(private ip also works) machine using 'ssh-copy-id devops@IPaddress'
+* Create a keypair using 'ssh-keygen' and copy the ssh-key to the node(private ip also works) machine using 'ssh-copy-id devops@< other machine IPaddress >'

 ![Alt text](shots/22.PNG)
 ![Alt text](shots/23.PNG)

-* Try logging into the node machine from the control node machine using 'ssh IPaddress' (private IP address also works) and then logout 'exit'
+* Try logging into the node machine from the control node machine using 'ssh < other machine IPaddress >' (private IP address also works) and then logout 'exit'

 ![Alt text](shots/24.PNG)
 ![Alt text](shots/25.PNG)